What is global warming?

 How will climate change affect Cambridgeshire and the UK?

 The most significant environmental effects of global warming in the UK will be the hotter climate and rise in sea level.
-Central England has temperature records back to 1659, which show that the UK has become 7°C warmer since the start, with 5°C increase in the last century.
-The East of England is predicted to face an average increase of 4°C in temperature.
 Summers will be significantly warmer and drier, with a 60% reduction in rainfall.
-Wintertime will not be much warmer but will face a 30% increase in rainfall, with heavier and more concentrated storms.
+Wintertime will not be much warmer but will likely face an increase in rainfall, with heavier and more concentrated storms.
 Along with sea level rise, these storms mean that more flooding will take place, most significantly in low-lying areas like the East of England.
-Heat waves as seen in August 2003 will likely become the norm by the 2040s.
+Heat waves will likely become the norm by the 2040s.
 Both droughts and flooding will affect buildings and other infrastructure.
 Agricultural problems can be expected with erosion and loss of soil fertility.

 On a larger scale, global climate change will affect the UK as a member of the global community.
 Problems will occur due to financial stresses from market losses and disaster relief, displacement of millions of environmental refugees, loss of biodiversity and agricultural shifts, water shortages, and overall challenges in adapting to the wide-scale changes taking place.